River Access Parking System and Mitigation Plan 2022

 Move the 'No Exit' sign at Thompson lane in to the lane as many who travel this street who are not from here think Elm Street is a dead end and use our driveway/lawn to turn around

-Brandt about 2 years ago
+Brandt over 2 years ago

 I should also point out that residents on Princess Street north of East River Road are disproportionally affected by the parking restrictions.
 Parking is not allowed on their part of Princess Street.
 At the very least, permitted parking should be allowed during "tourist" season.